GamePointAnalytics/biases-in-probabilistic-reasoning/README.md

 ### 🐍 [`scripts/python/`](scripts/python/)
 Python scripts and notebooks for analysis and modeling.
 - **`Tennis_Analytics.ipynb`**: The core analysis notebook.
 Handles data cleaning, match statistics, and handedness analysis.
-Corrected and optimized for local execution.
 - **`tennis_probabilities.py`**: A Python implementation of the tennis win probability model (originally in C#).
 Uses memoized recursion to calculate game, set, and tiebreak probabilities.

 ### 📂 [`data/`](data/)